ningit/ctxform/README.md

 * [`lark`](https://github.com/lark-parser/lark) (for parsing, can be installed with `pip install lark`).
 * [`pysat`](https://pysathq.github.io/) (for propositional logic, can be install with `pip install python-sat`).
 * [`spot`](https://spot.lre.epita.fr/) (for LTL, instructions to install are available in https://spot.lre.epita.fr/install.html).
 * [`clt-sat`](https://github.com/nicolaprezza/CTLSAT) (for CTL, a single binary that can be built from source).
-Our took will look for the binary in the `bin` subdirectory of the current working directory.
+Our tool will look for the binary in the `bin` subdirectory of the current working directory.
 Some binaries are available in the release section of this repository.

+The last three packages are only required if the corresponding logic is used.
 For the web interface, [`tornado`](https://www.tornadoweb.org/) (which can be installed with `pip install tornado`) is also required.

 Benchmarks